btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 The implementation of the type checker and IR3 generator goes beyond the requirement for assignment 2.
 Firstly, **overloaded methods** are allowed to occur, and they are handled in a similar way to Java.
 Secondly, each local variable is given an integer id in increasing order (unique within a function), allowing efficient manipulation and representation, and perhaps making it easier to do optimisations and generate assembly at a later stage.
 The ids are mapped back to strings when printing the IR3 code.

 All kinds of errors (e.g. syntax errors, type errors, duplicate name checking, etc) will be detected, and my program will **print out details about the error, including highlighting the relevant text from the source file**.
 In most situations, my compiler will also provide more information, such as the relevant declaration and its location.
-After an error, the compiler will continue processing the rest of the program, allowing multiple errors to be reported at one go.
+After an error, the compiler will continue processing the rest of the program, **allowing multiple errors to be reported at one go**.

 # Content of the submission
 The `src` directory contains all the files of my submission, including appropriate versions of the jflex and cup binaries.